yugokato/pytest-smoke/README.md

 <snip>

 Smoke testing:
-  --smoke=[N]           Run only N tests from each test function or specified scope.
+  --smoke=[N]           Run only N tests from each smoke scope.
                         N can be a number (e.g. 5) or a percentage (e.g. 10%).
                         If not provided, the default value is 1.
   --smoke-scope=SCOPE   Specify the scope at which the value of N from the above options is applied.
                         The plugin provides the following predefined scopes, as well as custom user-defined scopes via a hook:
-                        - function: Applies to each test function (default)
+                        - function: Applies N to each test function
-                        - class: Applies to each test class
+                        - class: Applies N to each test class
-                        - auto: Applies function scope for test functions, class scope for test methods
-                        - file: Applies to each test file
+                        - file: Applies N to each test file
-                        - directory: Applies to each test directory
+                        - directory: Applies N to each directory a test file is stored
-                        - all: Applies to the entire test suite --smoke-select-mode=MODE
+                        - all: Applies N to the entire test suite
+                        - auto (default): Dynamically determines an ideal scope per parent node (module or class) based on the presence of parametrized tests.
+Uses function scope if any parameterized tests exist under the parent node.
+Otherwise, falls back to file scope for test functions or class scope for test methods.
+  --smoke-select-mode=MODE
                         Specify the mode for selecting tests from each scope.
                         The plugin provides the following predefined values, as well as custom user-defined values via a hook: